Sadness is a beast that can easily consume you if you allow it…

 I gave up…

-I made a decision.
-I was going to end it.
+I made a decision, the only regret I have in this life, the decision that I was going to end it.
 I didn’t want to live anymore.

 I was going to spend the last bit of money that I had left on my credit card to enjoy my last little bit of life before I took it and I tremble as I type this because I can recall how set I was on my decision.

 I remember I was at a drop-in volleyball center and A few friends and I joined up with a small family and the father and I got to talking.
 I opened up to him and he told me he might have a job opportunity if I was interested.
 To be honest I wasn’t that interested because I was already set on what I was going to do, but I guess a part of me was curious, or perhaps a part of me wanted to live on, regardless; I agreed to meet him in a few days to talk…